 News and Events

-Throughout the academic year the Shorenstein Center presents lectures and discussions in a variety of formats — conferences, forums, symposia, lectures, discussions and informal gatherings.
+Throughout the year the Shorenstein Center presents lectures and discussions in a variety of formats — conferences, forums, symposia, lectures, discussions and informal gatherings.
 Our highly popular Speaker Series highlights the Center’s ability to attract interesting speakers who share their expertise and experience with Kennedy School students throughout the school year.

 Prizes and Annual Lectures

 The Shorenstein Center recognizes the best journalists, elected officials, and practitioners making a difference in the realm of public policy through its program of annual honorary lectures and prizes.

 The Goldsmith Awards Program encourages a more insightful, spirited public debate about government, politics and the press.
 It includes the prestigious Goldsmith Prize for Investigative Reporting, book prizes and the Goldsmith Career Award for Excellence in Journalism.
 These awards are given annually thanks to a gift from the Goldsmith Fund at the Greenfield Foundation.

 David Nyhan was a columnist and reporter at The Boston Globe, and a Spring 2001 Shorenstein Fellow.
 The Nyhan Prize honors a journalist who embodies David’s commitment to challenging the powerful and acting as a voice for those whose voices are seldom heard.
 The award is sponsored by the Shorenstein Center and is made possible by the generosity of the Nyhan family and many friends.